 Server Guide#

-As a user of MBO servers you will be given a login and a password to a Windows Server 2022 desktop.
+As a user of MBO servers, you will be given a login to MBO servers, which will give you access to the servers.

 Connecting with RDP#

-Access to MBO severs are is via Microsoft Remote Desktop Protocol (RDP).
+MBO processing servers are accessible via Microsoft Remote Desktop Protocol (RDP).

 There are a few common applications, depending on your operating system: